ucdavis-bioinformatics-training/2021-Alliance-Makerere_Covid/data_reduction/consensus.md

   idx <- colSums(cm_prop) == 0
   cm_prop["N", idx] <- 1

+  # How does changing the threshold change the results? here because their are 5 single character bases (A,C,G,T,N) in IUPAC_CODE_MAP_extneded, the threshold has to be in the range [0-0.2]
   dss <- DNAStringSet(consensusString(cm_prop, threshold=0.15,  ambiguityMap=IUPAC_CODE_MAP_extended) )
   names(dss) <- s
   sample_af <- c(sample_af,dss)